 Could you be the next blogger for Teacher Toolkit?

-I started blogging in 2001, and through a mixture of life-changing events, started writing content on Teacher Toolkit almost 10 years ago; my first ‘professional’ blog was over here on Blogger in 2010 (don’t laugh!).
-I found the platform very cumbersome, so I soon moved over to WordPress in 2012 and the website as you see it today has been hours and hours of tinkering and tweaking to make it look this good!
+Ross Morrison McGill started blogging in 2001, and through a mixture of life-changing events, started writing content on Teacher Toolkit 12 years ago.
+He soon moved over to WordPress in 2012; evolving and coding the TT website as you see it today.

 1. Established Voice

-So, it’s taken years to develop the backbone of this site into a blog-come-professional website that you see today.
-And I haven’t done it alone.
-To ensure that there is no downtime (that means, to stop it from crashing!), money needed to be spent and extra support has been required from a small group of people.
-It was a decision I made in 2013/14 to start taking the website much more seriously after a huge spike in traffic.
+It has taken 8 years to develop the backbone of this site into a blog-come-professional website that you see today – to ensure there is no downtime (that means, to stop it from crashing!); money and extra support has been required from a small group of people.
+It was a decision Ross made in 2013/14 to start taking the website seriously after a huge spike in traffic.
+As the team has grown, we’ve been working hard on our values and vision and any income made on the website ensures a lot of content and resources remains free for teachers, forever.

-What I have been surprised about, is how the website has reached all echelons of the education sector; from the Department for Education, OfSTED, think tanks and schools and school leaders, teachers and parents all over.
-Many blogs have flopped, but some have trended on social media, shaped policy and dialogue – even the start of national conferences – and over the years I’ve been unable to attend many of these events.
-The reach is beyond imaginable.
-However, at least for this academic year, I am enjoying visiting schools and speaking at some national conferences.
-This is a great opportunity for me to share my opinions with real context rather than written word.
+TT has reached all echelons of the education sector; from the Department for Education, OfSTED, think tanks, schools and school leaders to thousands of teachers and parents.
+Many blogs have flopped, but some have trended on social media, shaped policy and dialogue – even the start of national conferences.
+Our reach is beyond imaginable.